XMaceska/maceskad.me/_cycl/2019-08-10-Krusnoton XXXL.md

 <br><br>

 <h3> Race Day</h3>
 Race started at 5:30 AM.
 I felt great in morning, breakfast was great (honey with pastry - my favourite before ride).
 When we started there were cobblestones in first curve I was really surprised how many people (not me).  lost their bidons in that curve.
 First 40km was really fast paced - around 37km/h and I was thinking about how we would survive another 260km.
 In first hill whole peloton shattered.
 I was riding with my frined, but he sliped on wet rode and went into ditch and lost some time.
-Luckily nothing heppend to him and he didnt even fall.
+Luckily nothing happend to him and he didnt even fall.
+Will be continued.